And Another Thing... (novel): Plot summary

 And Another Thing... starts where Mostly Harmless ends, with Arthur Dent, Ford Prefect, Trillian, and Arthur and Trillian's daughter Random standing inside Club Beta, while the Earth is about to be destroyed by the Vogons.
-They are rescued by Zaphod Beeblebrox and the Heart of Gold.
-During a debate, Ford accidentally freezes Left Brain (Zaphod's second head who has been running the ship) and it seems they are doomed, until an immortal named Wowbagger brings them to safety.
-Angered by Wowbagger's insults, Zaphod promises to get Wowbagger killed, an idea to which Wowbagger, tired of immortality, has no objection; and so the group sets off in search of Thor, to see if he can kill Wowbagger.

-Meanwhile, Prostetnic Vogon Jeltz, assigned to destroy all humans, hears rumours of a colony of Earthmen, and he sets off to destroy them, while Arthur attempts to get Wowbagger to stop the Vogons.
+Prostetnic Vogon Jeltz, assigned to destroy all humans, hears rumours of a colony of Earthmen, and he sets off to destroy them, while Arthur attempts to get Wowbagger to stop the Vogons.

-On the Earth colony Nano, the excessively stereotypical Irish leader Hillman Hunter is seeking applicants to be the planet's god, who would keep Hillman in charge due to divine providence.
+On the Earth colony Nano, the stereotypical Irish leader Hillman Hunter is seeking applicants to be the planet's god, who would keep Hillman in charge due to divine providence.
 Meanwhile, Prostetnic Jeltz's son, Constant Mown, is having rather "un-Vogonly" thoughts, including an enjoyment of poetry and sympathy for humans.
 Wowbagger and Random start arguing, and Wowbagger drugs and imprisons Random.
 Afterwards, Trillian and Wowbagger fight, but they share a kiss at the end of the argument.
 Random is less than impressed with her mother's and Wowbagger's actions, and complains about it to Ford.
-During this conversation, Random steals Ford's company credit card.
+Random steals Ford's company credit card.

-Back on Asgard, Zaphod has managed to gain access to Valhalla and finds his old acquaintance Thor.
+Back on Asgard, Zaphod has managed to gain access to Valhalla and finds his old acquaintance, Thor.
 After some negotiations, Thor agrees to help Zaphod by becoming Nano's god and killing Wowbagger.

 Things on Nano are not going as planned, and Hillman is struggling to find his god and keep order among his own populace, as well as trying to control the Magratheans who built the planet.
 Hillman recalls creating a cult for the rich, which preached of a coming apocalypse, only for the Grebulons to create such an apocalypse.
 Having received an offer from Zaphod, Hillman and his followers relocated to their "haven", the planet Nano.
 However, many of the staff abandoned their rich employers and several rival religious groups also settled on the planet, the most prominent of these being the cheese-worshiping Tyromancers, led by Aseed.
 The Tyromancers and the Nanites enter into a war, and during one of the war's battles, the Heart of Gold and Thor suddenly arrive.